 A normal test result means that the specialist found no abnormal bacteria on your EGS.
 Normal test result ranges may vary depending on the laboratory.

 If you receive an abnormal test result, follow the guidance of your doctor.
 They may ask you to come back in for a follow-up examination or further testing.

 Many STIs can be treated with antibiotics.

 If you do have an STI, you should contact any sexual partners and encourage them to seek testing and treatment.
-They may have no symptoms and unknowingly spread the STI.
+They may have no symptoms but still have an STI and unknowingly spread it.

-Ask your health care provider if you have any questions about your EGS results.
+Ask your doctor if you have any questions about your EGS results.